Shanka123/STSN/README.md

-# STSN
+# STSN : Slot Transformer Scoring Network
-Slot Transformer Scoring Network
+Code for the paper - "Learning to reason over visual objects"